sfshaw/bootcamp357/mod1/README.md

 ### 4. Linking (Its actually called that)

-This is what we did in one of the makefiles.
+This is what we did in one of the Makefiles.
 We specified some `.o`'s and asked for an executable binary.
 The executable is almost certainly of the format ELF, starting with a small header of meta data and configuration and stuff.

-### Tidbtis and takeways
+### Tidbits and takeaways

 - You can switch between multiple compilers get better warning coverage (sometimes one compiler will catch something the other didn't)
 - You can switch between multiple optimization flags to get better warning coverage (the reason for this is that many optimizations rely on ignoring "Undefined behavior" aka your bug)
 - If you want to feel like a real badass you can clone the source code of the Tiny C Compiler (tcc) and compile the compiler yourself.
 Its pretty easy if you can find and follow the instructions.
 - Learn more in CSC 430!

-## Excutables
+## Executables

 File extensions, such as `file.whatever`, `meme.png`, or `malware.exe`, are kind of made up bullshit (Thanks Bill).
 "Real" files tell you what they are by a header, the first few bytes of data inside the file.
 In the case of the executable files we build for 357, the file type is what is known as ELF (Executable and Linkable Format).
-The file extension is unecessary.
+The file extension is unnecessary.
 Sometimes you will see a .elf file in contexts where more fancy linking is happening such as for an embedded target.

 <!-- Needed here: chmod +x -->

 ## handin

-handin is a stupid simple program that runs on the unix servers.
+handin is a stupid simple program that runs on the UNIX servers.
 It is probably how you will submit files for class.
 I hate it very much and don't want to talk about it.
 I'm pretty sure I've already written multiple rants about it.
-Professors should have students submit code through Git instead. nuff said.
+Professors should have students submit code through Git instead. 'nuff said.

-- handin is written and used in the unix utility style
+- handin is written and used in the UNIX utility style
 - You can't take anything back once it is submitted
   1. You submit a file to the professor/grader
   2. You delete that file in your directory
   3. That file still exists in the professor/grader's directory
-  4. That file could prevent your final submission from building or running correctly (Boom you have a zero for that assignemnt).
+  4. That file could prevent your final submission from building or running correctly (Boom you have a zero for that assignment).
   5. You would have to ask the professor/grader to delete the file on their end.

 ## Pop Quiz